Limburg (Netherlands): Language

-Although standard Dutch is the official language and the one most used, Limburgish is currently considered a regional language as described in the a page of the Dutch Government.
+Although standard Dutch is the official language and the one most used, Limburgish is currently considered a regional language as described by the Dutch Government.
 It has been an official regional language since 1997 and it receives moderate protection under Chapter 2 of the European Charter for Regional or Minority Languages.
 The German and Belgian governments do not recognise it as an official language.
 Before the 20th century, most newspapers were in French or in German, and schools in Maastricht taught French, as the city has historic ties with the Belgian city of Liège.
 Other parts of the province taught German.

 Limburgish is spoken by an estimated 1.6 million people in Dutch Limburg, Belgian Limburg, and Germany.
 There are many different dialects of Limburgish; almost every town and village has its own.
 A lot of isoglosses cross through Limburg.
 No single dialect can fully represent Limburgish as a whole.
 Dialects in the north, nearby Venray and Gennep, are classified as Kleverlandish and are closely connected to the dialects in the northeast of Brabant (Land van Cuijk) and the region of Nijmegen.
 Dialects in the southeast (near Aachen) are closer to Ripuarian and are sometimes classified as Southeast Limburgish.
 Dialects in the western part of Limburg, surrounding Weert, are influenced by the neighbouring dialects of southeast Brabant, which means that the tone is more Brabantic than in the rest of Limburg.